 The University of Kansas School of Law has been preparing students to be outstanding members of the legal profession since 1878.

 KU School of Law faculty are active scholars, researchers and subject matter experts in their fields.
-KU ranks 40th overall and 16th among public law schools for scholarly impact, according to a 2021 study.
-Many are authors of textbooks and casebooks used in classes at KU and in law schools across the U.S. and overseas.
+KU ranks 40th overall and 16th among public law schools for scholarly impact.
+Many professors are authors of textbooks and casebooks used in classes at KU and in law schools around the U.S. and overseas.

-Students enjoy small class sizes, a collegial environment and access to a loyal alumni network of more than 8,000 Jayhawk Lawyers across the U.S. and around the world.
+Students enjoy small class sizes, a collegial environment and access to a loyal alumni network of more than 8,000 Jayhawk lawyers.

 Where We Are